-What is clear from the rules that training employees in HIPAA compliance is mandatory.
-It is an Administrative Requirement of the HIPAA Privacy Rule (45 CFR §164.530) and an Administrative Safeguard of the HIPAA Security Rule (45 CFR §164.308).
+What is clear from the HIPAA text is HIPAA compliance is mandatory and so is training.
+HIPAA training is an Administrative Requirement of the HIPAA Privacy Rule (45 CFR §164.530) and an Administrative Safeguard of the HIPAA Security Rule (45 CFR §164.308).

 HIPAA Compliance and Training Requirements